dssg/aequitas/README.rst

 attributes (e.g. ``race``, ``sex``, ``age``, ``income``)
 ---------------------------------------------------------
 See CLI above.
-If you plan to bin or discritize continuous features manually, note that `get_crosstabs()` expects attribute columns to be type string.
-This excludes pandas 'categorical' data type, which is the default output of certain pandas discritizing functions.
+If you plan to bin or discretize continuous features manually, note that ``get_crosstabs()`` expects attribute columns to be of type 'string'.
+This excludes the ``pandas`` 'categorical' data type, which is the default output of certain pandas discretizing functions.
 You can recast 'categorical' columns to strings:

 .. code-block:: python

-   df['categorical_type'] = df['categorical_type'].astype(str)
+   df['categorical_column_name'] = df['categorical_column_name'].astype(str)

 ``model_id``
 ------------